tai-studio/light2osc/README.md

 ## light2osc
 2017, Till Bovermann

-simple script to use a camera as a simple light sensor.
+Use a camera as a light sensor array.
-It comes configured for use with the [SuperCollider] scsynth and writes directly to the first control buses.
+Configured for use with [SuperCollider](http://supercollider.github.io)'s' `scsynth`, writing directly to its first control buses.

+### Functionality

+`light2osc` samples the incoming video into equal sized rects, computes their brightness, calculates difference values between two areas, and spits them out as an OSC message.

+If you don't like it, you can easily remove the difference computation, however it proofed sensual to use those instead of absolute values: Processing's camera capture routine does automatic exposure compensation; seemingly "absolute" values are not absolute anyhow.

+In short:

+ * capture camera data,
+ * read out averages values within regions,
+ * scramble regions,
+ * calculate pairwise differential values, and
+ * send values to `scsynth` process (localhost, port 57110) via OSC over TCP/UDP.

 ### Install

 + Install [Processing3](http://processing.org/)
-+ Install libraries OscP5 and Camera from wihtin Processing
++ Install libraries `OscP5` and `Video` from wihtin Processing (`Sketch>Import Library...>Add Library...`)

 ### Usage

-The scripts write directly to the first control buses of an scsynth running at port `57110`.
+The scripts write directly to the first control buses of an `scsynth` process running at port `57110`.

 Depending whether you are using `UDP` or `TCP` as the OSC base protocol, run the appropriate script derivate.
 If you don't know, then it is very likely you want the `udp` variant.

-The scripts are configured to work with my camera in its lowest resolution and highest framerate.
-If you have a different camera, you need to adjust the settings accordingly.
-Choose the lowest resolution and highest framerate for your camera.
+The scripts are configured to work with camera configurations manually named in the scripts itself.
+If it does not find any of those cameras, it uses the default camera.
+You can optimise it by adding your cam config to the variable `cameraNames`.
+By running the script you get a list of available Cameras, copy/paste the string that has your camera with the lowest resolution and highest FPS.

 See the calculated values popping up in scsynth by running